 - copy-and-paste content from CEO executive resume samples online;

 The “don’ts” imply what the “dos” should be.
 So, your executive resume format must enable a reader to scan the document fast and get as much information as possible.
 It should exhaustively showcase your skills without overloading the reader.

 How do you write a respective resume?
 Follow the typical executive resume format, optimally use the free space on a page (without making the resume too flashy), and back up the achievements with numbers.
 Using executive resume templates online is fine as long as you customize them, removing unnecessary sections and adding the ones you need.

 2021 Executive Resume Trends

 The COVID-19 pandemic has heavily influenced the job market, and it won’t recover any time soon.
-Every resume must now be changed accordingly: remote management experience, for example, has grown in demand and thus must be mentioned at the top of the resume as a core skill (if you indeed possess it).
+Every resume must now be changed accordingly to the jobs of the future standards: remote management experience, for example, has grown in demand and thus must be mentioned at the top of the resume as a core skill (if you indeed possess it).

 The executive resume formatting itself cannot be impacted by the pandemic.
 However, the skillset you describe there should obviously center around remote activities.

 The data gathered by market research analysts distinctly shows that most industries, in general, have suffered employment cuts.
 On the other hand, more job opportunities have appeared in certain other niches, so keep an eye on them to exercise your abilities in full.

 Sample CEO resumes should comply with the general advice we have provided so far, and below is a shortened example of how a respective resume may look like.